Argemone mexicana: Traditional medicine

 The Seri of Sonora, Mexico use the entire plant both fresh and dried.
 An infusion is made to relieve kidney pain post-natally.
 When the Spanish arrived in Sonora, they called it cardosanto, taken as a laxative.
 An Argemone mexicana tea is used in Mali to treat malaria.
 In the traditional medicine of India, the yellow sap of A. mexicana and the whole plant may be used as a supposed treatment for jaundice.

 Other uses

 Biodiesel production from A. mexicana seed oil using crystalline manganese carbonate has been demonstrated.

+Invasiveness

+South Africa

+In South Africa, A. mexicana is classified as a category 1b invader in the National Environmental Management: Biodiversity Act.
+This indicates most activities with regards to the species are prohibited (such as importing, propagating, translocating or trading).